The NWP SAF aims to improve and support the interface between satellite data/products and European activities in NWP.

 The NWP SAF develops software products for use at licensed users' own sites.
 It does not derive and distribute geophysical products for operational purposes, and, therefore, does not maintain infrastructure to support such activities.

-NWP SAF software products are developed, maintained and enhanced in the research and development departments of the consortium members: the Met Office (UK), ECMWF, KNMI and Météo France.
+NWP SAF software products are developed, maintained and enhanced in the research and development departments of the consortium members: the Met Office (UK), ECMWF, Météo France and DWD.
 Most of the products involve contributions from more than one member.
-Each product has a designated member responsible for its distribution to users, usually by FTP.
+NWP SAF products are distributed to users via the website.
+Following registration, users are able to configure their account in order to download the software product they require.

-The data monitoring reports are freely available at the monitoring reports section on the NWP SAF's website, which is hosted by the Met Office.
+The data monitoring services and reports are freely and openly available in the monitoring reports section on the NWP SAF's website.

 SAF user community

-National Meteorological Services, European and worldwide NWP communities, EUMETSAT, other SAFs, RARS operating centres, European Union (through application of NWP SAF products to Copernicus activities), atmospheric research institutes and scientists worldwide, global community of users needing to check the quality of satellite data.
+National Meteorological Services, European and worldwide NWP communities, EUMETSAT, other SAFs, DBNET operating stations, European Union (through application of NWP SAF products to Copernicus activities), atmospheric research institutes and scientists worldwide, global community of users needing to check the quality of satellite data.